kaylynvaldezscott/Data-Salaries-Final-Project/README.md

 Next, we created visualizations using Tableau to analyze specific trends and information in the data.
-To see visulaizations, visit folder labeled **'Visualization Images'**.
+To see visualizations, visit folder labeled **'Visualization Images'**.

 For the visualizations, we explored the questions: